Financial-Times/coco-mongodb/README.md

 # MongoDB wrapper
 MongoDB wrapper that runs in a 3 node replicaset.

-For keeping the peristent data it uses 3 k8s Persistent Volumes, one for each replicaset.
+For keeping the persistent data it uses 3 k8s Persistent Volumes, one for each replicaset.

 ### Mongo configurator
 On the first start with empty data, MongoDB needs configuration to run in a replica set.